dcarley/coredns/GOVERNANCE.md

 2) Any maintainer from an organization may cast the vote for that organization.
 However, no organization should have more binding votes than 1/5 of the total number of maintainers defined in 1).

+The PR should only be opened no earlier than 6 weeks before the end of the project lead's term.
 The PR should be kept open for no less than 4 weeks.
 The PR can only be merged after the end of the last project lead's term, with more +1 than -1 in the binding votes.